-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 What Is Grammar?

 Grammar refers to the way we put words together in sentences and paragraphs to form meaning.
-It’s the fundamental structure of language, describing what words should go where, and why.
+It’s the fundamental structure of language, dictating what words should go where, and why.

 One of the most basic grammar rules describes the building blocks of a sentence: every sentence needs a noun and a verb.
+A complete sentence will have a noun and a verb and can stand alone.
+(This sentence type is sometimes referred to as an independent clause or a simple sentence.)

-A string of words that’s missing one, the other, or both isn’t a sentence.
+A string of words that’s missing a subject and or a verb isn’t a sentence.
 It’s just a jumble of words, and it’s difficult to extract meaning.

 But put together a noun and a verb, and you have meaning.